Before we continue, I want to pause and discuss what, why, and how we’re going to be learning.

 Later, if you decide to continue with software development for the long-term, you may want to install Ruby on your own computer and switch to a more powerful code editor.
 We’ll provide guidance on how to do that.

 One of our foundational principles while programming, learning, and almost anything else, is to find a way to make the invisible visible — that is, find a way to give yourself concrete feedback on what you’re doing.
 Don’t guess what’s happening at each step of the program — find a way to see what’s happening, if at all possible.
 Feedback is crucial.

+However, there won’t be any output unless we specifically say what we want to print into the terminal.
 It turns out there’s a special method in Ruby called

 p is short for “print inspect”) that will display its argument in the terminal.
 Try running the following: